-- 3.1 Perry Barr district centre at the juncture of three Birmingham City Council wards Perry Barr, Aston and Birchfield. - 3.2 The last census was carried out in 2011.
+- 3.1 Perry Barr district centre at the juncture of three Birmingham City Council wards Perry Barr, Aston and Birchfield.
+We are using the demographic data for these wards to give an indication of the population directly affected by the scheme. - 3.2 The last census was carried out in 2011.
 Since then there will inevitability have been significant changes in terms of demographics in the area.
 It should also be noted that ward boundaries were revised in 2018.
 However, based on the 2011 census (BCC estimates for 2018 wards) the following trends can be noted: - The proportion of the population aged under 16 is higher than the city average in Aston and Birchfield, and marginally below the city average in Perry Barr. - The proportion of the population aged 65 or more is below the city average in Aston and Birchfield, but above the city average in Perry Barr. - In 2011, less than 10% of the population in Aston or Birchfield was White British.
 52% of the population in Perry Barr was White British. - More than half of the population in Birchfield and more than two thirds of the population in Aston was Asian or Asian British. - More than a quarter of the population in Birchfield was Black or African or Caribbean or Black British, compared with 13% in Perry Barr and 16% in Aston. - 3.3 These people will be affected by the scheme, both during delivery and following completion.
-Given the important role that Perry Barr district centre plays in providing local facilities for the community it is important that the needs of these people are reflected in the design of the overall scheme.
+Given the important role that Perry Barr district centre plays in providing local facilities for the community, it is important that the needs of local people are reflected in the design of the overall scheme.